sionide21/Equipment-Loan-Tracking/INSTALL.md

 ## Installation

-We have included a file call `apache.wsgi` that will let apache know about this project.
+We have included a file call `django.wsgi` that will let apache know about this project.
 Add the following lines to your apache config to use it.

 We will assume that the project is in `/var/www/elt/` please update the code below to match the actual location.

     Alias /static "/var/www/elt/webapp/core/static"
-    WSGIScriptAlias / /var/www/elt/webapp/apache.wsgi
+    WSGIScriptAlias / /var/www/elt/webapp/django.wsgi

 ## Configuration